joshhennen/RegenCo-op/docs/_info/How-to-Write-a-New-Article.md

    Now we will add our article and images folder (if you used images) to GitHub.

    1. #### Edit the article layout:
       **_Note:_** Make sure your branch is on the one you created earlier.
-There should be a button that says "**Branch: Your-Permalink-Here**.
+There should be a button that says "**Branch: Your-Permalink-Here**".
 If it does not say that, click it and change it.

       1. Open the "**docs**" folder.
       2. Open the "**_data**" folder.